ueman/CampusCardReader/README.md

 Universität Leipzig

-In theory the universitys contained in the following link should also work: http://www.intercard.org/de/referenzen/referenzen.html
+In theory the universities contained in the following link should also work: http://www.intercard.org/de/referenzen/referenzen.html

 However some other CampusCards which are produced by Intercard may or may not work.

 //TODO
 ================
-+ you can't read a campuscard if the app isn't open - has to be fixed
++ find a way to read everything on the card, e.g. name,... (contact me if you happen to know how it works)